West Palm Beach Temporary Custody by Extended Family Members Lawyer

 A grant of temporary custody allows an individual to act as a guardian for a minor who is not his or her biological child.
 Once a person has become the temporary custodian of a child, he or she has the duty to exercise parental rights to ensure the wellbeing of the minor.
-This can have important consequences on both the temporary guardian and the child, so if you are involved in this type of custody situation, it is important that you retain an experienced attorney who can help explain the process and protect the rights of all parties.
+This can have important consequences on both the temporary guardian and the child, so if you are involved in this type of custody situation, it is important that you retain an experienced West Palm Beach temporary custody lawyer who can help explain the process and protect the rights of all parties.

 Extended Family Members

 In order to be granted temporary custody, the petitioner must be an adult or an emancipated minor as well as an extended family member or step-parent of the child.
 An extended family member is a person who is:

 - A relative of a minor child within the third degree, by blood or marriage to the parent; or